koii-network/docs/compute/introduction.md

 ## Supported Technology

 At Koii, we recognize the rapid evolution of technology, especially in the computational domain.
 Our network seamlessly integrates with popular technologies, ensuring compute buyers have access to familiar tools.
-Explore in-depth how the Koii Network supports:
+Explore in-depth how Koii supports:

 - **Docker Images (coming soon):** Harness the power of containerization.
 Create, deploy, and run your tasks using Docker to ensure consistency across the network.

 - **CUDA:** Accelerate your tasks by leveraging CUDA, a parallel computing platform and API model created by Nvidia.
 Ideal for compute-intensive workloads, especially in domains like AI and graphics.

 - **PyTorch:** Whether you're into machine learning, deep learning, or AI, our support for PyTorch ensures you can build and train your models on the Koii efficiently.